bertkdowns/pyomo-replace/paper/paper.md

 Additionally, knowing the list of state variables may still provide good context for optimisation, as any state variables you unfix are the ones that you are calculating an optimum value for.

-## A reference implementation: pyomo-replace

-To aid in evaluating the advantages of a variable replacement approach to equation-oriented modelling, we have created a small python package built on IDAES and pyomo, called pyomo-repace.
-It demonstrates the principles of variable replacement in a format as similar as possible to standard IDAES modelling, to make it easier to draw comparisons between the two approaches.

-Pyomo-replace contains methods to keep track of the state variables in an IDAES model, and what variables are replacing them.
-The list of state variables and replacements can be easily printed to the screen to help explain the model structure.

 ### An example in IDAES.